 Course-specific behavioral expectations and classroom rules

-Beyond the required university statement on behavioral expectations, this might include policies on use of technology, eating and drinking, respect towards others, communication, and so on.
+Beyond the required university statement on behavioral expectations, this might include policies on use of technology, eating and drinking, respect towards others, communication, masking, and so on.

 Outside activities information